-Hair removal, also known as depilation, is a billion-dollar industry.
+In the 21st century, Hair removal, also known as depilation, is a billion-dollar industry.
 Depilation techniques include hair removal creams, waxing, and lasers.
+With so many options it’s a testament to how well loved Nair is that they remain a top seller.
+What does it do to make the hairs seemingly dissolve?

-Depilatory agents are able to dissolve hair strands by targeting these bonds.
+Depilatory agents like nair dissolve hair strands by targeting these bonds.

-Nair breaks strands of human hair through its active ingredients: salts of thioglycolic acids, such as potassium thioglycolate or calcium thioglycolate, in combination with bases (calcium, sodium, or potassium hydroxide).
+Nair breaks strands of human hair through its active ingredients: salts of thioglycolic acids, such as potassium thioglycolate or calcium thioglycolate, in combination with bases (alkaline chemicals) like calcium, sodium, or potassium hydroxide.

-These bases cause hair to swell, allowing thioglycolate to penetrate the keratin fibers.
+The bases cause hair to swell, allowing thioglycolate to penetrate the keratin fibers.
+The thioglycate then chemically reacts with the proteins making up the hair, breaking the bonds that hold them together.

-The bases also remove the proton present in thioglycolate, which leaves the sulfur atom free to attack the disulfide bonds in keratin.
+The bases then remove the proton present in thioglycolate, which leaves the sulfur atom free to attack the disulfide bonds in keratin.

 Breaking these bonds means that the hair protein will be completely degraded and can be wiped away.1